shaminchokshi/less-tokens/README.md

 ## Async support

-Compression and document reduction are CPU-bound and pure Python, so the async functions run them in a thread executor and never block your event loop.
+If your use case runs inside an async web server or processes prompts in large concurrent batches, the async functions run the (CPU-bound, pure-Python) work in a thread executor so they never block your event loop.
 They take exactly the same arguments as their synchronous counterparts.

 | Sync | Async |
 |------|-------|